aoyingxue/datawilltell/content/post/202405_rag-flags-in-project-gantt-and-budget-availability-control-avc-check-in-project-management/index.md

 date: 2024-05-06
 image: image-20240430175200884.png
 categories:
-    - How To
-tags:
-    - Tableau
   - Data Visualization
   - Project Management
+  - Tableau
+tags:
-    - RAG Flag
+  - rag-flag
-    - AVC Check
+  - avc-check
-    - Budget Management
+  - budget-management
 weight: 1       # You can add weight to some posts to override the default sorting (date descending)
 ---